PiPNN: Ultra-Scalable Graph-Based Nearest Neighbor Indexing: Preliminaries

 Pruning algorithms are typically derived from the construction method of the Relative Neighborhood Graph (RNG), which selects edges based on the proximity of candidates to one another \cite{arya1993approximate}.
 Insofar as pruning requires doing pairwise comparisons between candidate neighbors, these pruning rules are inherently quadratic in the number of candidates.
 Consequently, one cannot simply prune the entire universe of $n$ points for every vertex, as the resulting $O(n^3)$ construction time would be prohibitive for large datasets.

 Many methods circumvent this issue by way of an \emph{incremental construction paradigm}: for each point being inserted, the algorithm performs a search on the current (partial) index to identify a local collection of candidate neighbors.
-These candidates are then refined using a pruning kernel, such as the \RobustPrune{} algorithm used in Vamana~\cite{jayaram2019diskann} (see Algorithm~\ref{alg:prune}) or the RNG-based rules in HNSW and NSG\cite{malkov2018efficient, nsg}.
+These candidates are then refined using a pruning kernel, such as the \RobustPrune{} algorithm used in Vamana~\cite{jayaram2019diskann} (see Algorithm~\ref{alg:prune}), the RNG-based rules in HNSW and NSG~\cite{malkov2018efficient, nsg}, or the direction-based pruning strategy in SSG~\cite{fu2021high}.
 While effective at identifying relevant edges, incremental construction suffers from the \emph{search bottleneck}, where the majority of build time is spent on latency-bound random memory accesses that fail to exploit modern hardware parallelism.

 Recent attempts to achieve faster index construction try to reduce the cost of these searches.
 MIRAGE~\cite{voruganti2025mirage} aims to improve the quality of the base graph in order to make the searches more efficient.
 LSH-APG~\cite{zhao2023towards} uses LSH to avoid some distance computations in the search, as well as to pick a closer starting point.
 FastKCNA~\cite{yang2024revisiting} introduces a 'refinement-before-search' framework.
 Rather than searching a partial graph to find candidates for pruning, it first applies a relaxed RNG constraint ($\alpha$-pruning) to an approximate KNN graph, yielding faster searches for identifying candidate neighbors.
 However, these methods do not eliminate searches entirely, and thus still suffer from the associated inefficiencies.